A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Results

 \textbf{Inner Scale Length:} The inner-disk scale length increases with age and metallicity in the low-$\alpha$ disk (Figure \ref{fig:params_radial}, top row).
 At young ages and low metallicities, the derived scale length is negative, corresponding to a sharply-peaked "donut" shaped profile in the broken exponential in Equation \ref{eq:massprofile_r} and Figure \ref{fig:model_example}, with a peak density at the break radius of $r_{break}$ instead of a monotonically-declining disk profile.
 As age and metallicity increase, the density profile of the inner disk eventually flattens ($h_{r,in}^{-1} = 0$ being perfectly horizontal), and reverses, until the density consistently decreases with radius everywhere.

-\textbf{Outer Scale Length:} The outer-disk scale length increases with age and decreases with metallicity in the low-$\alpha$ disk (Figure \ref{fig:params_radial}, middle row), with trends perpendicular to the gradient seen with the inner disk-scale length (the inner scale length increases from bottom left to top right, the outer scale length gradient increases from top left to bottom right).
+\textbf{Outer Scale Length:} The outer-disk scale length increases with age and decreases with metallicity in the low-$\alpha$ disk (Figure \ref{fig:params_radial}, middle row), with trends perpendicular to the gradient seen with the inner disk-scale length (the inner scale length increases from bottom left to top right, the outer scale length gradient increases from top left to bottom right). {The $h_{r,in}$ (top) and $h_{r,out}$ (middle) panels share the same color scaling for $h > 0.5$ kpc, enabling a direct comparison between the inner and outer scale length values in these two panels.
+In the high-$\alpha$ disk, the inner disk generally has a larger scale length than the outer disk, although the differences are typically less than $\leq < 1$ kpc.}

 \textbf{Break Radius:} The break radius $r_{break}$ seems independent of age but correlates with metallicity in the low-$\alpha$ populations.
 The metal-poor populations have a larger break radius ($r_{break} \sim 12$ kpc ) than those of the metal-rich populations ($r_{break} \sim 6$ kpc).